 These are the guys that flip out for no reason or for the smallest reasons.
 They go from 0 to 60 in 1 millisecond.
 They throw chairs, punches, kicks, tables, you name it they probably smashed it already.

 It’s fine to have anger and rage when the situation calls for it but at every turn of a page he’s throwing a temper tantrum gets old, unrealistic, and ridiculous.

 It reminds me of this 90’s telenovela called El Premio Major where one of the MC’s played by Marcelo Buquet would get overly upset at everything.
 He played this role in every scene and in every telenovela he played.

 Being emotional over a death is fine but because something is not going your way is not cool at all.

 Throwing things around does not make you manly it makes you seem like a spoiled brat.

 This is the guy who seems to do everything wrong, does not believe in his capabilities of being the one, whines about everything, and his sidekick is the character that basically does everything.

 He just doesn’t have the qualities but yet he’s the MC

-This is the character solely written to be funny.
-Readers know nothing about him or what he does outside of when he enters the chapter and tells two or three funny lines and then is retreated to a corner until the next encounter.
+This is the character solely written to fill a spot either, the comedian, clever/wise, witty, or sidekick.
+Readers know nothing about him or what he does outside of when he enters the chapter and we don’t hear from him again until the next encounter.